What is a Sovereign Wealth Fund?

 Interesting Facts About Sovereign Wealth Funds

-- In addition, they tend to prefer returns over liquidity, thus they have a higher risk tolerance than traditional foreign exchange reserves.
+- They tend to prefer returns over liquidity, thus they have a higher risk tolerance than traditional foreign exchange reserves

 Sovereign Wealth Funds may have their origin in: